The Broome Community Land Trust

 Housing Justice Talks!

-open to all community members to discuss and learn about housing justice issues affecting the local community!
+Our Ambassadors developed this idea for a virtual community forum - it's open to all community members to discuss and learn about housing justice issues happening in our own backyard!

 Broome CLT invites all community members to join these discussions, no RSVP required.